 Hybrid annuity policies that include a provision for long term care also benefit from the new law.
 If you own an existing non-qualified annuity with any tax deferred growth, then you can execute a 1035 tax-free exchange to a new hybrid annuity account.

 This exchange will protect the gains in your old, surrendered annuity from income taxes on any level.
 Your invested dollars will be leveraged two to three times over in the hybrid annuity for long term care benefits.
 Additionally, any tax-deferred dollars paid out for qualifying care will be tax free.

 Hybrid annuity policies are quickly growing in popularity with those who want to maintain control of their assets, but who also want to leverage their invested dollars in the event that extended care is ever needed.
-Mutual of Omaha and One America/State Life are two companies that are competitive in the hybrid annuity market place.
+Global Atlantic and One America/State Life are two companies that are competitive in the hybrid annuity market place.

-These plans are also popular as they require less underwriting than traditional LTC coverage and they are easier to qualify for if you have any preexisting conditions or health concerns.
+These plans are also popular as they require less underwriting than traditional LTC coverage.
+They are easier to qualify for if you have any preexisting conditions or health concerns.

 If you don’t already own a deferred non-qualified annuity, then you can still purchase one.
 You could invest a lump sum in a deferred annuity and withdraw only the interest, on a tax free basis, to pay for a long term care policy.
 Or you could pay for a long term care policy using an annuitized single premium policy.

 If you wish to to have LTCi sooner than later and you don’t want to risk the insurance company declining your application because of health issues, then an immediate, annuitized plan might work best.